 Edited By: Dries Faems, Igor Filatotchev, Don Siegel (General Editors); Penny Dick, Daniel Muzio, Gerardo Patriotta, Corinne Post, Andrea Prencipe, John Prescott, Riikka Sarala, Li-Qun Wei (Associate Editors); Bill Harley, Maddy Janssens (Consulting Editors)

 ISI Journal Citation Reports © Ranking: 2015: 8/120 (Business); 12/192 (Management)

 The JMS Mission Statement

 By ‘advance conceptual and empirical knowledge’ we mean that papers should aim to develop strong theoretical and/or empirical insights that increase our understanding of behaviour both in organizations and of organizations in their environments.
 The journal attaches no priority to either the subjects of study, or the methodological approach adopted, so long as these are theoretically grounded.
-Our ultimate criterion of a paper’s acceptability is that it significantly contributes to the development of coherent bodies of knowledge, so that an informed reader is likely to learn something new from it.
+Our ultimate criterion for a paper’s acceptability is that it significantly contributes to the development of coherent bodies of knowledge, so that an informed reader is likely to learn something new from it.

 By ‘address practice’ we mean that papers should enable practitioners, or those who teach practitioners, to gain insight into management and organization.
-We would emphasize that the lessons for practice need to be grounded in rigorous theoretical and empirical research.
+We emphasize that the lessons for practice need to be grounded in rigorous theoretical and empirical research.